Eurofunk/sbom-license-plugin/README.md

 When the project builds in GitHub Actions, reference the organization or repository secrets as environment variables so Gradle can pick them up automatically.
 Secrets exposed via the workflow `env` section are available to every step; you can also scope them to the publish job only.
+Because the signing key is multi-line, the workflow writes the values to `~/.gradle/gradle.properties` before invoking Gradle, which ensures the full key material (including embedded newlines or `\n` escape sequences) is preserved.
+The build script also accepts base64-encoded keys via the same variables.

 ```yaml
 jobs: